 In May 2018, Ballara custodian Steph Ball opened Baker Bros.
 Gallery at 48 Main Street, Warooka.
 Located in the building known as The Top Shop, which was built by Steph's grandfather, William Baker, in 1900, this charming store showcases more than half a dozen local artists' work.
 Ceramics and glassware, driftwood sculptures, photography, oil and acrylic paintings, handmade furniture and lamps, and handmade homewares are all on display and for sale here.

 Baker Bros.
 Gallery Opening Hours:

-For more information or to book a tour, please don't hesitate to contact Holly on 0403 463 100.
+For more information or to book a tour, please don't hesitate to contact Steph on 0408 545 003.